otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 This is the full name of your home directory.
-This tells you that you are in a directory called `matt.bixley`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `ludovic.dutoit`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `matt.bixley` is a directory in `home` which is a directory in `/` (_root_).
+So, to summarize: `ludovic.dutoit` is a directory in `home` which is a directory in `/` (_root_).